Analyzing Planar Galactic Halo Distributions with Fuzzy/Cold Dark Matter Models: Simulation Setup

 where $R_s$ is the length scale of the profile.
 In particular we generate $N_p$ ($=2000$) CDM particles with a mass $M_s/2000$, whose initial positions are randomly allocated following the NFW profile with a cut-off scale set by $3 R_s$.
 The two parameters, $\rho_0$ and $R_s$ are fixed by the conditions

 where $r'_{1/2}$ will be further adjusted in the following way.
-We set these $2000$ particles to move only in angular directions, selected randomly, and their speed to $(1-\epsilon_{h})\sqrt{{GM(r)}/{r}}$ with a judicious choice of $\epsilon_{h}=2/35$ where $M(r)$ denotes the total mass of particles within a radius $r$.
-Now performing a separate $N$-body simulation, we let the subhalo system evolve for $0.8 \, \tau_c$ such that the subhalo particle system is relaxed into a dynamical equilibrium.
+We set these $2000$ particles to move only in angular directions, selected randomly, and their speed to $(1-\epsilon_{h})\sqrt{{GM(r)}/{r}}$ with a judicious choice of $\epsilon_{h}=1/30$ where $M(r)$ denotes the total mass of particles within a radius $r$.
+Now performing a separate $N$-body simulation, we let the subhalo system evolve for $1.0$ Gyr such that the subhalo particle system is relaxed into a dynamical equilibrium.
 We adjust the initial parameter $r'_{1/2}$ such that the resulting half mass radius agrees with that of the FDM soliton ($r_{1/2}$).
 In fact we found that $r'_{1/2} \approx r_{1/2}$ with the above choice of $\epsilon_h$.
-We then use the resulting particle positions and velocities as our actual initial subhalo configuration.
+We then use the resulting particle positions and velocities as our actual initial subhalo configuration. { This relaxed configuration slightly differs from the original NFW profile we began with.
+However we view that this does not matter due to the following two reasons; First the NFW profile would not be that precise configuration that follows from the CDM simulations \cite{Wyithe:2000si,Dutton:2014xda}.
+Second we tried other models such as the Plummer and the above soliton and found that the resulting differences are rather negligible.}

+{ Gadget2 is a cosmological $N$-body simulation code based on the so-called TreeSPH code, by which one may compute the nonlinear regime of gravitational dynamics and hydrodynamics.
+In the simulation, with $N$ particles, we first assign their initial positions and velocities, and evaluate their gravitational time evolution by computing the gravitational force on each particle using a TreePM algorithm (see \cite{Springel:2005mi} for the details).}